Jeffchiucp/ExplodingPlatForm/README.md

 # ExplodingPlatForm

-[Goal of the game is to jump to the next platform and avoid the explosion]
+[Goal of the game]
+Player can have fun, engaging mission to rescue different treasure from different explosion.

 ## Table of Contents